westerndigitalcorporation/zonedstorage.io/docs/benchmarking/fio/overview.md

 The `--offset` and `--size` options must specify values that are aligned to the device zone size.

+The `--numjobs` parameter should not exceed the `--max_open_zones` option for write workloads, otherwise jobs that do not obtain their required resources (e.g. opening a zone) immediately quit silently.

 ## Examples

 * [SMR fio Examples](smr-fio.md): fio benchmarking examples for SMR hard-disks.
+* [ZNS fio Examples](zns-fio.md): fio benchmarking examples for NVMe ZNS devices.